BIA Edge

 What the badges mean

-Every badge is a prompt to check the underlying case, treatment source, and current controlling law.
+Every badge is a prompt to check the case, the later authority, and current controlling law.

-The case has cautionary treatment or a history signal that should be reviewed before citing.
+A later case or order raises a concern that should be reviewed before citing.

 Later authority appears to limit, question, distinguish, or otherwise weaken the case.

-The document is outside authoritative ImmCite scope, such as unpublished or nonprecedential material.
+ImmCite does not rate this kind of document, such as unpublished or nonprecedential material.

 Method